+- Press the <Macro> button (above keypad)

+- 2. Select [Full Speed] or [Real Time].

+- 3. Press [Record]

-- 1. Press the <Macro> button (above keypad). - 2.
-Press [Record]. - 3.
-Select [Full Speed] or [Real Time]. - 4.
-Press [Record] to record the macro into the show library, or press a suitable empty button on the panel, or an empty button in the Macro window on the screen.
+- 4. Press a suitable empty button on the panel, or an empty button in the Macro window on the screen.
 Recording starts.
-The Macro button flashes during recording.

-- 5. Press the sequence of buttons you want to record. - 6.
-Press < Macro > to finish recording.
+The Insert/Macro button flashes during recording. - 5.
+Press the sequence of buttons you want to record. - 6.
+Press [Record Macro] to finish recording.